This article is intended to provide basic information to SpotMe customers about data processing, user data privacy and user consent.

 How to implement informed consent as part of your registration process

-You add a required checkbox to your registration form:
+You add a required checkbox to your registration form and sample text, for example: